Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-For this joint model across curves, we also choose to specify a separable kernel: for scalar kernels $k$, $k_D$, and $k_C$, let $K=k \otimes k_D \otimes k_C$ have elements $\text{Cov}\left( f^{(j)}_{d}(s),f^{(j')}_{d'}(s') \right) = k(s,s')k_D(d,d')k_C(j,j')$.
-The within-curve coordinate dependence kernel $k_D$ is specified in the same way as Section \ref{subsec:SingleCurveMOGP}, such that coregionalization matrix $D$ has entries $D_{d,d'}=k_D(d,d')$, constrained to yield a symmetric and positive semi-definite matrix.
-Due to the assumption of separability, note that $k_D$ is independent of the curve index $j$, which fixes the between-dimension dependence across all curves.
-However, this can be replaced with more general kernels.
-To incorporate between-curve dependence, we specify a between-curve scalar kernel $k_C$ such that its evaluation $k_C(j,j')$ for $j,j' \in \{ 1,\ldots,J \}$ measures the similarity between curves $\mathbf{f}^{(j)}$ and $\mathbf{f}^{(j')}$.
-Similar to $k_D$, a simple choice is to use the intrinsic coregionalization model, defining a $J \times J$-dimensional coregionalization matrix $C$ such that $C_{j,j'}=k_C(j,j')$, constrained to be symmetric and positive semi-definite.

-Fitting the joint multiple-output GP model with the above separable kernel amounts to estimating kernel hyperparameters of $k,k_D,k_C$; for coregionalization matrices $C$ and $D$, this means estimating their entries subject to required constraints.
-Based on the three-dimensional kernel $K$, one can compute the corresponding covariance matrix of dimension $\sum_{j=1}^J 2n_j$ for all observed sample points across all $J$ curves can be computed.
+For this joint model across curves, we also choose to specify a separable kernel: for scalar kernels $k$, $k_D$, and $k_C$, let $K=k \otimes k_D \otimes k_C$ have elements $\text{Cov}\left( f^{(j)}_{d}(s_i^{(j)}),f^{(j')}_{d'}(s_p^{(j')}) \right) = k(s_i^{(j)},s_p^{(j')})k_D(d,d')k_C(j,j')$.
+The within-curve coordinate dependence kernel $k_D$ is specified as above, with coregionalization matrix $D$ that has entries $D_{d,d'}=k_D(d,d')$, constrained to be symmetric and positive semi-definite.
+Due to the assumption of separability, note that $k_D$ is independent of the curve index $j$, which fixes the within-curve coordinate dependence across all curves.
+To incorporate between-curve dependence, we specify a between-curve scalar kernel $k_C$ such that its evaluation $k_C(j,j')$ measures the similarity between curves $\mathbf{f}^{(j)}$ and $\mathbf{f}^{(j')}$.
+Similar to $k_D$, a simple choice is to use the intrinsic coregionalization model, defining a $J \times J$-dimensional coregionalization matrix $C$ such that $C_{j,j'}=k_C(j,j')$.
+Fitting this model amounts to estimating hyperparameters of kernels $k,k_D,k_C$.
+Based on the three-dimensional kernel $K$, the corresponding covariance matrix of dimension $\sum_{j=1}^J 2n_j$ for all observed sample points across all $J$ curves can be computed.

-Figure \ref{fig:multishape_comparison_camel} shows a comparison of the baseline model, multiple-output GP, and joint multiple-output GP fits, where each of the three camels is cluster sampled in a different region: the first around the humps, the second around the front legs, and the third around the rear legs and tail.
-In all cases, curves are re-scaled to unit length and zero-centered; the right panel also rotates the last two camels to match the first camel prior to model fitting, whereas the middle panel does not perform this step. (see Supplementary Materials Section \ref{subsec:PreProc}.)
+Figure \ref{fig:multishape_comparison_camel} shows a comparison of the baseline model, multiple-output GP, and joint multiple-output GP fits, where each of the three camels is cluster sampled in a different region: the first around the humps, the second around the camel's front, and the third around its rear legs and tail.
+Curves are re-scaled to unit length and zero-centered; the bottom row also rotates the last two camels to match the first camel prior to model fitting, whereas the other panels do not have preprocessing (Supplementary Material \ref{subsec:PreProc}).